-Why should creation of a logo design cost more than 2,000 EUR and take more than a month if there are alternate offers for 200 EUR that promise to accomplish the task within a week?
+Why should creation of a logo design cost more than $5,000 and take more than a month if there are alternate offers for $50 that promise to accomplish the task within a few days?
 The following brief, clear, and illustrative steps offer insight into our process of creating a high-quality, professional logo and visual identity.
 The article is based on our case study for the forthcoming Residential Village “Laimes Krasti” (Shores of Happiness) currently being built on the shores of a lake surrounded by a pristine forest.

 Step 1: Determining the customer’s wishes

 The process starts with communication with the customer.
 All project-related aspects and requirements are discussed in detail.
 We collaborate with customers throughout the world and have successfully created more than 1,200 logos; thus, we have optimized the process as much as possible in order not to waste the customer’s time and to be able to provide excellent, convenient, and customer-friendly services.
 All details are discussed using e-mail, phone or in person depending on the customer’s convenience.
 Our project managers are always ready to adapt and eager to visit the customer at the place of business whenever necessary.
 A proposal for the estimated cost and completion deadlines is then provided.
 An advance payment of 50% is expected to continue the creative process.

 Based on the information received in Step 1, we conduct a thorough analysis of the customer’s field of activity, competitors, and style directions thereby seeking a better understanding of the nature and values to be presented by the logo, avoiding any visual similarities with competitors of the specific project.
 Throughout the process we follow 8 golden rules of logo creation.